oracle/weblogic-image-tool/site/update-image.md

 # Update Image

-The update command is used to apply patches to an existing WebLogic docker image.
+Use the `update` command to apply patches to an existing WebLogic Docker image.
 The required options for the command are marked with asterisk (*).
-Password can be provided in one of the three ways.
+The password can be provided in one of the three ways:

-1) Plain Text
+* Plain text
-2) Environment Variable
+* Environment variable
-3) File containing the password
+* File containing the password

 ```
 Usage: imagebuilder update [OPTIONS]